AdamJ/AdamJ.github.io/src/pages/contact.md

           <div class="card-body">
             <h5 class="card-title">LinkedIn</h5>
             <p class="card-text">Connect with me to see who we have in common.</p>
-            <a class="btn btn-info" href="https://www.linkedin.com/in/ajjolicoeur" target="top" alt="Link to my LinkedIn profile">Connect on LinkedIn</a>
+            <a class="btn btn-dark" href="https://www.linkedin.com/in/ajjolicoeur" target="top" alt="Link to my LinkedIn profile">Connect on LinkedIn</a>
           </div>
         </div>
       </div>